-The Kardiozis technology and its components are described and claimed, in whole or in part, in the family of patents and patent applications nos.
+The Kardiozis technology and its components are described and claimed, in whole or in part, in the family of patents and patent applications Nos.
 13, 14 and 16.
 Patent no. 13 discloses and claims the implant, in particular a vascular or cardiac endoprosthesis comprising at least one body part of which at least one zone of an external surface is provided with thrombogenic elements which are distributed in a substantially uniform manner.
-The implant is provided with at least one selectively deactivatable retention means to retain thrombogenic elements near the surface of the body portion of the implant.
+The implant has at least one retention means that can be selectively deactivated to retain thrombogenic elements close to the surface of the body part of the implant.